Brazilian Girls

-Brazilian Girls is a band from New York, United States, known for their eclectic blend of electronic dance music with musical styles as diverse as tango, chanson, house, reggae and lounge.
-Formed in 2003, the band was formerly fronted by Italian singer Sabina Sciubba; current members include Argentine keyboardist Didi Gutman, drummer Aaron Johnston and bassist Jesse Murphy.
+Brazilian Girls is an American music group from New York City, known for their eclectic blend of electronic dance music with musical styles as diverse as tango, chanson, house, reggae, samba, and lounge.
+Formed in 2003, the group consists of Argentine keyboardist Didi Gutman, drummer Aaron Johnston and bassist Jesse Murphy, and was formerly fronted by Italian singer Sabina Sciubba.

-The band has presently released four studio albums: their self-titled debut on 1 February 2005, Talk to La Bomb on 12 September 2006, and New York City on 5 August 2008, and Let's make Love on 13 April 2018.
-In 2025, the band, currently comprised as a trio, will release new music with special guest vocalists on select tracks, including Norah Jones, Liset Alea, and others.
+The band has released four studio albums: their self-titled debut on 1 February 2005, Talk to La Bomb on 12 September 2006, New York City on 5 August 2008, and Let's Make Love on 13 April 2018.

-Former singer Sabina Sciubba continues to create and perform music separately.
-In Brazilian Girls, she was known for her unique vocal stylings, as well as her fashionable stage-wear and enigmatic stage persona.
-Her outfits were designed by Threeasfour, Gemma Kahng, Carolina K. and others.